Pregnancy: Chemicals, Cosmetics, and Radiation

 Radiation exposure: X-rays, air travel, and electrical appliances

 A single diagnostic X-ray , such as a dental X-ray, does not harm your fetus.3 But it's still a good idea to avoid unnecessary X-rays.
 If an X-ray is necessary, be sure to tell the technician that you are pregnant.
 Many X-rays can be delayed until after pregnancy.
-If X-rays are necessary, they can be performed with a lead apron that shields your belly.
+If X-rays are needed, they can be done with a lead apron that shields your belly.

 If you travel by plane frequently on business or as an airline pilot, flight attendant, air marshal, or courier, it is possible for you to exceed the cosmic radiation limit considered safe during pregnancy (1 millisievert, or mSv).
-Although the occasional flight doesn't pose a risk, frequent low-altitude domestic flights or several high-altitude international flights may increase a fetus's risk of developing cancer during childhood.4
+Although the occasional flight doesn't pose a risk, frequent low-altitude domestic flights or several high-altitude international flights may increase your radiation exposure.4

 The radiation from electrical appliances such as televisions, computers, or electric blankets (electromagnetic radiation) has not been shown to cause birth defects.
 Electric blankets or water bed heaters can be used to warm the bed, but it is a good idea to turn them off when you get into bed so that you don't become overheated.